 Last night it rained a bit and the morning is overcast and cooler but calm.
 The guides like the calmer days for Dorado.
 My thought is the dorado can hear/feel your fly better and will move further to attack.
 This morning we headed out for wolf fish to start and it was very cool seeing them eat poppers!

 It is incredible how aggressive they are.
 These dorado and wolf fish have a mad killer instinct!
 Brett and I landed 20 wolf fish a piece and maybe 20 dorado between the two of us.

 After lunch and about an hour siesta we headed out for the afternoon.
 It was hot and the fishing was just ok.
 Brett and I landed about a dozen fish between the two of us on poppers and streamers with a sink tip.
 Although it was “slow” the morning session made up for it.

+Traditional Argentine meats with beef flank steak, short ribs, chorizo, pork sausage, blood sausage and appetizers were sweet bread and fried cheese.
 Each night when we return to the boat I get excited to see what is for dinner and dessert.
 They really do an awesome job out here with the food, service, and fishing guides.

 Day 5 - One More Cast...